-Format Classics is a creative interpretation of the personal websites a few famous historical figures might have made if they had access to the internet.
+Format Classics is a creative interpretation of the personal portfolio websites a few famous historical figures might have made if they had access to the internet.
 Classics re-contextualizes icons from history to foster the idea that sharing work is central to the creative process.
 Whether work is new or old, it’s imperative that creators share in order to learn, grow, inspire—and create more.

 We were impressed by the various ways creators added their own viewpoint to the project, but in the end we had to choose a winner.